w3f/staking-rewards-collector/README.md

 The program takes several inputs in the `config/userInput.json` file.

 Staking Rewards:
-* **address**: The Address you want to have the stake rewards parsed.
-* **network**: The network you want to analyze (allowed: "polkadot" and "kusama").
+* **addresses**: A list of objects containing the `address` you want to parse the staking rewards, the `name` of your address and the `initialInvestment`.
+* **initialInvestment**: The amount of tokens from which the staking rewards are generated.
+Used to calculate the annualizedReturn.
 * **start** (YYYY-MM-DD): The earliest day you want to analyze.
 Note that the earliest available prices for Polkadot are 2020-08-19 and 2019-09-20 for Kusama and that prices are set to 0 before that.
 * **end** (YYYY-MM-DD): The most recent day you want to analyze.
-* **initialInvestment**: The amount of tokens from which the staking rewards are generated.
-Used to calculate the annualizedReturn.

 Price Data:
 * **currency**: In what currency you would like to have your value expressed (allowed: "CHF", "USD", "EUR", "GBP" and others available at CoinGecko.com).
 * **incomeTax**: Specify your individual income tax rate (e.g., 0.07 for 7%).
 This only gives a reasonable output if priceData is parsed. (allowed: numbers).
 * **priceData**: Do you want to look up price data for your specified range? (allowed: "y", "n").

+Output:
+* **exportOutput**: Specify if you want the .csv and .json files to be exported (allowed: "true", "false").

 ## Output
 After the tool executed successfully, it creates two files in the root folder.
 The JSON file contains some meta-data (e.g., sum of rewards and estimate of annualized return rate) and the CSV file gives the most important information in a table and thereby printable format.